taecontrol/moonguard-docs/docs/site/site.md

 # Site

-A “**site**" refers to the representation of production apps, websites, or platforms that you wish to monitor using MoonGuard.
+A **“site"** is the representation of production apps, websites, or platforms that you wish to monitor using MoonGuard.
 It serves as the central entity within MoonGuard, with all functionalities and components being associated with a specific site.